-But we’re going to focus on a more mundane, yet critical function: the nuts and bolts of making sure your holiday mailing list is clean, correct and up-to-date.
+But we’re going to focus on a more mundane, yet critical function: data cleaning, the nuts and bolts of making sure your holiday mailing list is clean, correct and up-to-date.
 And we’ll add one more aspirational goal: not having the list update become a late November / early December fire-drill!

 Where To Begin?